Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Modification statistics

-This table lists the total number of instances of each modification found in significant matches.
-For an error tolerant search, a second column gives the counts for the error tolerant matches.
-This can be useful in judging whether any unsuspected modifications are so abundant that they should be selected as variable modifications for the first pass search.
+For an error tolerant search, the ET counts can be useful in judging whether any unsuspected modifications are so abundant that they should be selected as variable modifications for the first pass search.

 Legend